wayneparrott/AwePoiPositionHelper/README.md

 start()
 --------

   Create and position POI objects.
 POIs positioned by gps (lat,lng) coordinates are converted to [Earth-Centered,Earth-Fixed](https://en.wikipedia.org/wiki/ECEF) coordinates.
 POI's positioned using polar coordinates are positioned relative to current location.
-When options.linkCameraToPosition is true (default) update the awe.pov as the device position changes.
+When options.linkCameraToPosition is true (default)update the awe.pov as the device position changes.
 The Cordova device, deviceorientation (compass) and geolocation plugins are required for this function to perform correctly.

-  Prior to return of this function a the custom "pois_ready" event is dispatched.
+  Prior to return of this function a custom "pois_ready" event is dispatched.
 Consider using this event to trigger and updates to awe projections attached to POIs such as setting visibility or other properties.

 stop()